-An Informal Consultation was submitted to USFWS on 8/2/2024 and Concurrence Letter was received on 8/22/2024.
-The Service acknowledges receipt of the NLAA DKey consistency letter for the Puerto Rican boa Puerto Rican broadwinged hawk and Puerto Rican sharpshinned hawk.
+An Informal Consultation was submitted to USFWS on 5/15/2024 and Concurrence Letter was received on 6/25/2024.
+The Service acknowledges receipt of the NLAA DKey consistency letter for the Puerto Rican boa, Puerto Rican broadwinged hawk and Puerto Rican sharpshinned hawk.

-Based on the nature of the project, scope of work, information available and existing habitat, the Service concur with PRDOH's determinations that the proposed project may affect but is not likely to adversely affect (NLAA) the Puerto Rican parrot since vegetation removal is expected.
+Based on the nature of the project, scope of work, information available and existing habitat, the Service concur with PRDOH's determinations that the proposed project may affect but is not likely to adversely affect (NLAA) the Puerto Rican parrot since the project area has been used for agricultural purposes for over 10 years.
+Although there will be no tree removal, the Service recommends the following conservation measures: